-Donny Osmond Shares His Hopes For A ‘Brighter Year Ahead’ Along With Heart-Stirring Artwork
+Donny Osmond Shares His Hopes For A 'Brighter Year Ahead' Along With Heart-Stirring Artwork

 "Love this Donny!!
 Love this and the picture!!
 Yes, 2020 was challenging to say the least but we pick ourselves up and meet this new year with nothing but positivity!!!" penned a second fan.

-“This was so inspiring, thank you for your words,” remarked a third Instagram user in the comments.
+"This was so inspiring, thank you for your words," remarked a third Instagram user.